binary-butterfly/formifly/README.md

 If you pass `true` to the function, instead of returning `PropTypes.shape`, it will return an object that you can directly assign as the `PropTypes` of a component.

+In addition to the regular `validate` function, the ObjectValidator also has a `validateWithoutRecursion` function.
+This function allows you to validate all child fields that are neither Array nor ObjectValidators.
+This can be useful if you only need to validate a subset of a form that is split in multiple steps, with those steps being sub fields of each other.

 Example:

 ```js